ast21PM/ast21PM/README.md

 I study at the physics department of group 21 "PM"

-* 🌍  I'm based in Россия
+* 🌍  I'm based in Russia
 * ✉️  You can contact me at [nikanika773@yandex.ru](mailto:nikanika773@yandex.ru)
 * 🧠  I'm learning html, css, javascript